parse-community/docs/_includes/graphql/classes.md

 # Classes

-Since your application does not have any schema yet, you can use the `createClass` mutation to create your first class through the **GraphQL API**.
+Since your application does not have a schema yet, you can use the `createClass` mutation to create your first class through the **GraphQL API**.
 Run the following:
 ```js
 // Header
 {